UFO Sighting: Corroborating Witnesses Could Confirm New Year Fireball Event In Texas

 Some will recall that the Houston sighting occurred shortly after the fireworks ended there.
 The San Antonio witness speculated that the UFO sighting there might have been instigated by a firework display.
 What sets the San Antonio witness apart is his description of the movement of the UFO before it disappeared, and his inclusion of local weather details, which do fall within a small margin of error of regional reports for that night.

-With little to no wind, and a clear view of the UFO, the San Antonio witness saw an object making specific movements that likely would not have been driven by the wind.
+With little to no wind and a clear view of the UFO, the San Antonio witness saw an object making specific movements that likely would not have been driven by the wind.
 That observation would eliminate balloons or Chinese lanterns.
-One could argue that the UFO was a wayward firework, but at close range it would be hard for the witness to miss the sound of a firework, and he states the UFO was moving silently.
+One could argue that the UFO was a wayward firework, but at close range, it would be hard for the witness to miss the sound of a firework, and he states the UFO was moving silently.

 Earlier that week before the New Year, two commercial pilots witnessed, and subsequently attempted to communicate with a UFO that shared many similarities to the two New Year’s sightings in Texas.
 Those similarities are easy to spot because they are both superficial and peculiar.
 All three of those sightings focused on a UFO that appeared to be a ball of light, and with the specific red or orange color.
 One of the commercial pilots noticed color changes in the UFO between the two colors that he thought were communication attempts.